 - For detailed questions that require an appointment with an advisor or the director, call the Academic Advising Office, 724-836-9940.

 Changing Your Major/Adding a Minor or Major

-- Consult with your academic advisor, as needed, to discuss and confirm your plans.
+- Consult with your academic advisor to discuss and confirm your plans.

-- Send the completed form to your academic advisor via email for approval.
+- Return the completed form to your academic advisor.